-The profound research performed at Pitt Dental Medicine maintained their rank in the top 10 for nearly two decades-validation of our committment to exploration, investigation and annalysis, and to the quality of the innovation being created here.
+The profound research performed at Pitt Dental Medicine is responsible for the steady improvment in rank over nearly two decades-validation of our committment to exploration, investigation and analysis, and to the quality of the innovation being created here.

 "This ranking is reflective of our alignment with the goals for research set forth by the NIH.
-Pitt Dental Medicine has been ranked in the top 10 for about a decade, but this move into the top 5, at number 4, is significant.
+Pitt Dental Medicine has been ranked in the top 10 for almost a decade, but this move into the top 5, at number 4, is significant.
 It reflects a long-term approach to becoming one of the premiere dental research institutions in the country-in the world.
 It is a powerful statement of our staying power and the decades of hard work toward international acclaim."

-B.J.
-Costello DMD MD Dean
+Bernard J. Costello DMD MD Dean

 "Pitt Dental Medicine has been engaged in top-notch, world-class research for many years.
 Being in the top 5 of NIDCR funding is particularly rewarding, though, because it is the major metric of U.S. Dental School research strength.
 Pitt is now shoulder-to-shoulder with other particularly strong research dental schools.
 Our research is at the cutting edge and applies state-of-the-art approaches to establish major research programs that, as evidenced by the success in getting grants, are widely recognized by other researchers outside of Pitt.
-Comtributing to our research strength are the many productive collaborations with faculty investigators at Pitt, across the country and worldwide."
+Comtributing to our research strength are the many productive collaborations with faculty investigators at Pitt, across the country and worldwide "